togawa28/mousestyles/doc/source/report/dynamics.rst

 How to get a score for the performance of our simulation?
 The evaluation system is trying to create a score to evaluate the performance of the simulation.
 Higher the score, better the simulation is doing in catching the pattern in the mouse day.
-Because we have unbalanced data, meaning most of the status in one typical mouse day are IS and OTHERS and only a few of them are DRINK and EAT, we should give more weights on correct predictions about DRINK and EAT.
+Because we have unbalanced data, meaning most of the statuses in one typical mouse day are IS and OTHERS and only a few of them are DRINK and EAT, we should give more weights on correct predictions about DRINK and EAT.
 We first calculate the proportion of the four status within different days we have for different mice from different strains and then take average to get the ratio of different status.
 And then we choose the initial weights based on the numbers we get.
 For example, a mouse day has 21200 timestamps on average.
 And on average 10000